Justice-Coin/JusticeCoinOfficialWebsite/README.md

 Todo:
 - email validation with regex
 - Number of downloads counter with DB
-- more faqs
+- more faqs --> make learn page and shift there
-- team ppl icons
-- thanks for downloading page
-- live counter - number ppl mining online
+- live counter - number ppl mining online - GA
 - Make Loader Work

 Visit the site here: